TRAVELERS WITH DISABILITIES

-For extra help, ask our customer service personnel for a Complaint Resolution Official (CRO).
-Our CROs have been specially trained and are aware of applicable Federal Aviation Administration (FAA) and Department of Transportation (DOT) disability regulations.
+For extra help at the airport, ask our customer service personnel for a Complaint Resolution Official (CRO).
+Our CROs have been specially trained and are aware of Federal Aviation Administration (FAA) and Department of Transportation (DOT) disability regulations.
 Our CROs are available at all airport locations, and they will be glad to respond to your concerns.
-You may also download our brochure "Traveling with Disabilities" for complete information about services we provide for individuals with disabilities.

 Flight and Gate Information Accessibility